Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the firm’s stock in a transaction on Friday, March 26th.
-The stock was sold at an average price of $73.32, for a total value of $1,466,400.00.
-Following the completion of the transaction, the chairman now owns 8,381,911 shares in the company, valued at approximately $614,561,714.52.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction dated Monday, March 29th.
+The shares were sold at an average price of $72.16, for a total transaction of $1,443,200.00.
+Following the completion of the transaction, the chairman now owns 8,329,911 shares in the company, valued at $601,086,377.76.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.

 Thomas Peterffy also recently made the following trade(s):

-The firm also recently declared a quarterly dividend, which was paid on Friday, March 12th.
-Shareholders of record on Monday, March 1st were paid a $0.10 dividend.
-This represents a $0.40 annualized dividend and a yield of 0.55%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, March 12th.
+Stockholders of record on Monday, March 1st were given a dividend of $0.10 per share.
+This represents a $0.40 annualized dividend and a dividend yield of 0.55%.
 The ex-dividend date of this dividend was Friday, February 26th.
-Interactive Brokers Group’s dividend payout ratio (DPR) is presently 17.62%.
+Interactive Brokers Group’s dividend payout ratio is 17.62%.

-Several analysts have recently weighed in on IBKR shares.
-Compass Point boosted their price target on Interactive Brokers Group from $65.00 to $75.00 and gave the stock a “buy” rating in a report on Wednesday, January 20th.
-Wells Fargo & Company boosted their price target on Interactive Brokers Group from $58.00 to $66.00 and gave the stock an “underweight” rating in a report on Wednesday, January 20th.
-Jefferies Financial Group started coverage on Interactive Brokers Group in a report on Thursday, March 11th.
-They set a “buy” rating and a $89.00 price target on the stock.
-Finally, Zacks Investment Research cut Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price target on the stock. in a report on Tuesday, December 22nd.
-One analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and a consensus price target of $68.67.
+Several brokerages recently weighed in on IBKR.
+Jefferies Financial Group began coverage on shares of Interactive Brokers Group in a report on Thursday, March 11th.
+They issued a “buy” rating and a $89.00 price objective on the stock.
+Zacks Investment Research lowered shares of Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price objective on the stock. in a report on Tuesday, December 22nd.
+Wells Fargo & Company increased their price objective on shares of Interactive Brokers Group from $58.00 to $66.00 and gave the company an “underweight” rating in a report on Wednesday, January 20th.
+Finally, Compass Point increased their price objective on shares of Interactive Brokers Group from $65.00 to $75.00 and gave the company a “buy” rating in a report on Wednesday, January 20th.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating and four have issued a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and a consensus target price of $68.67.

-A number of institutional investors and hedge funds have recently modified their holdings of IBKR.
-Victory Capital Management Inc. lifted its stake in Interactive Brokers Group by 585.4% in the third quarter.
-Victory Capital Management Inc. now owns 59,261 shares of the financial services provider’s stock valued at $2,864,000 after buying an additional 50,615 shares during the period.
-The Manufacturers Life Insurance Company lifted its stake in Interactive Brokers Group by 0.7% in the third quarter.
-The Manufacturers Life Insurance Company now owns 103,582 shares of the financial services provider’s stock valued at $5,006,000 after buying an additional 684 shares during the period.
-State Street Corp increased its holdings in shares of Interactive Brokers Group by 0.5% during the third quarter.
-State Street Corp now owns 1,686,963 shares of the financial services provider’s stock valued at $81,531,000 after acquiring an additional 7,705 shares in the last quarter.
-JPMorgan Chase & Co. increased its holdings in shares of Interactive Brokers Group by 5.9% during the third quarter.
-JPMorgan Chase & Co. now owns 120,745 shares of the financial services provider’s stock valued at $5,807,000 after acquiring an additional 6,736 shares in the last quarter.
-Finally, Bronte Capital Management Pty Ltd. increased its holdings in shares of Interactive Brokers Group by 5.2% during the third quarter.
-Bronte Capital Management Pty Ltd. now owns 1,305,296 shares of the financial services provider’s stock valued at $62,093,000 after acquiring an additional 64,363 shares in the last quarter.
-16.08% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the company.
+SG Americas Securities LLC increased its position in shares of Interactive Brokers Group by 1,011.5% during the fourth quarter.
+SG Americas Securities LLC now owns 27,976 shares of the financial services provider’s stock worth $1,704,000 after acquiring an additional 25,459 shares in the last quarter.
+Oppenheimer & Co.
+Inc. acquired a new stake in Interactive Brokers Group in the fourth quarter valued at $999,000.
+Twin Tree Management LP acquired a new stake in Interactive Brokers Group in the fourth quarter valued at $6,515,000.
+Greenwich Wealth Management LLC lifted its stake in Interactive Brokers Group by 1,482.2% in the fourth quarter.
+Greenwich Wealth Management LLC now owns 10,011,408 shares of the financial services provider’s stock valued at $609,895,000 after acquiring an additional 9,378,652 shares during the last quarter.
+Finally, AXA S.A. acquired a new stake in Interactive Brokers Group in the third quarter valued at $9,168,000.
+16.08% of the stock is owned by institutional investors.

 Interactive Brokers Group Company Profile